-Internship in Radio Broadcasting (1-3 semester credits)
+MED 390 Internship in Radio Broadcasting (3 units)

 Students receive supervised experience in the design, production, and editing of radio broadcasts.
 Experience in station office and radio control room operation, including "on-air" ministry.
 Credit varies according to the number of hours the intern works during the semester.
 This internship may be taken up to eight semesters for credit.
 Prerequisites: Introduction to Radio or previous broadcasting experience, and permission of the instructor.